 As doctors say, prevention is better than cure.
 They’re right.
 This theory applies to makeup too.
 I simply don’t have the time in the morning for the layers of colour correcting and concealing that I would need after a bad night’s sleep.
 Sleeping well and feeling refreshed is an important part of my routine to keep the dark circles away.

-I’ve been going through a difficult time so my sleep patterns have been all over the place.
+I’ve been going through a difficult time recently, so my sleep patterns have been all over the place.
 It’s not good.
-No sleep makes me grouchy as well as make my look less than my best.
+No sleep makes me grouchy as well as makes me look less than my best.
 I’m committed to change, so here are the top 5 tips that I am going to try to improve my sleep and get rid of those dark circles once and for all – without even touching my Touche Éclat.

 Make my bed comfortable